 Creating Inventory Files

 In general, inventory files should be generated automatically by Documenter or Sphinx.
-However, there are situations where producing and inventory file "by hand" make sense:
+However, there are situations where producing an inventory file "by hand" make sense:

 There are two ways to accomplish this: